 At least once a week I'm sent files that were *gasp* downloaded off the internet, or a tiny, pixelated version of a complicated logo — which, inevitably, falls apart in print or even on the web.
 This can result in higher printer fees and more time recreating or digging up the right files.

-Graphic file formats don't have to be a mystery once you learn the basics, and your printer will thank you for it!
+Graphic file formats don't have to be a mystery once you learn the basics, and your printer (and designer) will thank you for it!

 Why the distinction?
 It's vector vs. bitmap graphics.